ganesspandian2/ganesspandian2/README.md

 I'm a Software Engineer who is passionate about writing code, solving problems, and building scalable software applications.

-- 💼 I’m currently working as a Software Engineer Intern at Virtusa.
+- 💼 I’m currently working as a Software Engineer Intern at Athenahealth and also I have worked as a Software Engineer Intern         at Virtusa during June to Dec 2021.
 - 🔭 I’m currently a CS student at Sri Krishna College of Technology.
 - 📚 I’m currently learning backend web development using Spring, MySQL, NodeJS, ExpressJS and MongoDB.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/navin-ganesh-pandiyan-r-k-496801174/)